hucker/splint/README.md

 What do you get for this?
 You now have fine grain control to the function level AND the user level to enable/disable checks.
 A `pylint` analogy is that you can turn off-line width checks globally for you project setting values in the `.lintrc` file.
-In the case of splint, perhaps part of your system has one set of rules and another part of the system has has the same set but some don't apply.
+In the case of splint, perhaps part of your system has one set of rules and another part of the system has the same set but some don't apply.
 Or perhaps in an early phase development a subset of rules is applied, and at another a different set of rules is applied.
-RUIDS allow you to set this up with "simple" config files.
+RUIDS allow you to set function level granularity with "simple" config files.

 RUIDs can be anything hashable (but comme on, they should be short strings).
 Smart-ish values like File-001, Fill-002, ' smarter' or File-Required, File-Too-Old.
 Whatever makes sense on the project.
 As a general rule smart naming conventions